unifiedjs/unified/readme.md

 ###### Processors

 Every processor implements another processor.
 To create a new processor, invoke another processor.
-This creates a new processor which is configured to function the same as its ancestor.
+This creates a processor that is configured to function the same as its ancestor.
 But, when the descendant processor is configured in the future, that configuration does not change the ancestral processor.